Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/Layers/RasterLayerRasterFunction/readme.md

 ## About the data

 The sample applies a hillshade function to a raster produced from the National Land Cover Database, [NLCDLandCover2001](https://sampleserver6.arcgisonline.com/arcgis/rest/services/NLCDLandCover2001/ImageServer).
-You can learn more about the [hillshade function](http://desktop.arcgis.com/en/arcmap/latest/manage-data/raster-and-images/hillshade-function.htm) in the *ArcMap* documentation.
+You can learn more about the [hillshade function](https://pro.arcgis.com/en/pro-app/latest/help/analysis/raster-functions/hillshade-function.htm) in the *ArcGIS Pro* documentation.

 ## Additional information